grafana/github-datasource/docs/sources/examples/_index.md

 OR

-- From the Grafana Web UI:
+- From the GitHub data source configuration page:

-  1. Navigate to Connections and then click Data sources.
+  1. Navigate to "Connections" and then click "Data sources".
-  1. Select the GitHub plugin and click the Dashboards tab.
+  1. Select the GitHub plugin and click the "Dashboards" tab.
-  1. Click Import.
+  1. Click "Import".

   {{% admonition type="note" %}}
   If loading it from this repository, open Grafana and click "Import Dashboard".
 Copy the JSON in `./src/dashboards/dashboard.json`, and paste it into the "Import via panel json" box.
   {{% /admonition %}}

-## Play Demo
+## Play demo

-You can also take a look at the live Dashboards on play using this [link](https://play.grafana.org/dashboards/f/bb613d16-7ee5-4cf4-89ac-60dd9405fdd7/demo-github).
+You can also take a look at the live dashboards on play using this [link](https://play.grafana.org/dashboards/f/bb613d16-7ee5-4cf4-89ac-60dd9405fdd7/demo-github).